 How to keep everyone entertained at home

-We’ve found a list of podcasts, online support and free classes that everyone can enjoy.
-You can even use the below to create a new routine (with or without kids) while staying at home!
+We’ve found a number of podcasts, online support and free classes that everyone can enjoy, as well as other activities to keep people entertained.
+You can even use the below to create a new routine (with or without kids) while staying at home.

-Do you need something to do? - discover a wide range of support, activities, tips and things you can do while self-isolating or keeping a social distance
+Need something to do? - discover a wide range of support, activities, tips and ideas about what you can do while self-isolating or keeping a social distance

 Joe Wicks daily PE lessons – burn off some of their energy every morning by joining Joe Wicks on his YouTube channel